Menopause weight gain: Stop the middle age spread

 There's no magic formula for preventing — or reversing — menopause weight gain.
 Simply stick to weight-control basics:

 Move more.
-Aerobic activity can help you shed excess pounds and maintain a healthy weight.
-Strength training counts, too.
+Physical activity, including aerobic exercise and strength training, can help you shed excess pounds and maintain a healthy weight.
 As you gain muscle, your body burns calories more efficiently — which makes it easier to control your weight.

 Eat less.
 To maintain your current weight — let alone lose excess pounds — you might need about 200 fewer calories a day during your 50s than you did during your 30s and 40s.